-Schenk Homestead Farm’s mission is to make sure our farm improves the soil, biodiversity and local watersheds in our area.
-These beliefs are based in regenerative agriculture and economic principles with a desire to sustain a cultural legacy of homegrown foods and services historic to Naples, NY.
+Schenk Homestead Farm’s mission is to make sure our farm practices improve the soil, provides pollinator habitat, and uses water responsibly.
+Along with our environmental goals, we also aim to produce nutrient dense food for our community of Naples, NY and beyond in the Finger Lakes.
+Because of this mission, we never use chemical herbicides or pesticides or synthetic fertilizers.
+EVER!
 We feel a sense of obligation to preserve our beautiful and proud agricultural community for future generations which means always prioritizing our environment that provides these bountiful ecosystem services; including the food we eat.
-In practice, this includes using limited or no-tilling practices, integrated pest management strategies, cover cropping our fields to improve soil health and prevent erosion, and planting diverse local variety crops.
+In practice, this includes using limited or no-till practices, integrated pest management strategies, cover cropping our fields to improve soil health and prevent erosion, and planting diverse local variety crops.
 We also promote living soil health by not using any petroleum based fertilizers and instead focus on feeding soil microorganisms through compost teas and applying a compost mix to all our garden beds.